Baby’s First Step and Dog Moves Out of the Way

 The House Gets Much Louder

-But somehow, those chaotic moments become the memories families treasure most.
+Those chaotic moments often become the memories families treasure most.

 Final Thoughts